 1. Decide on the newsletter’s goals

-In addition to deciding how you are going to use the newsletter (which will affect the content and design), it’s worth setting out its intended impact.
+In addition to deciding how you’re going to use the newsletter (which will affect the content and design), it’s worth setting out its intended impact.

-Do you want people to reply directly to each newsletter edition?
-Is the content intended just for advice, with no engagement required?
-Are you providing links to intranet content that will give them more information on each topic?
-Even though every instance of the newsletter will have individual goals, the overall objectives should be mapped out.
+How will the newsletter boost your internal brand and contribute to company culture?
+Is the content shared solely for informational purposes, or will it include frequent calls to action?
+Will you provide links to intranet content to give readers more information on each topic?
+Even though every instance of the newsletter will have individual goals, the overall framework should be mapped out.

-TIP: For in-depth planning, consider using a communication matrix to delve into the detail.
+Tip: For in-depth planning, consider using a communication matrix to delve into the details.

 2. Think about the mix of content